chankrrn/WRO-FE-YBR/mech/mech_README.md

 Final Competition Platform
 ```

-The final design reflects several deliberate engineering decisions:
+The final robot reflects several deliberate engineering decisions.

-- torque was prioritized over maximum speed,
-- the drivetrain reduction was increased through testing,
-- a differential was used to support automotive-style cornering,
-- Ackermann-style steering was adopted,
-- bearings were added to improve drivetrain alignment and efficiency,
-- material selection was based on stiffness and toughness requirements,
-- and modular sensor / electronics mounts were designed to support continued iteration.
+Torque and low-speed controllability were prioritized over maximum theoretical speed, which led to the progression from 28:28 to 21:28 and finally 16:28 external gearing.
+The rear differential and Ackermann-style steering were selected to better support automotive-style cornering, while bearings improved drivetrain alignment and reduced direct axle friction against printed components.

+The chassis uses modular printed layers so that mechanical parts can be redesigned and replaced independently.
+Material selection is based on the different stiffness and toughness characteristics of ABS and ABS-GF, while the adjustable camera structure and dedicated LiDAR / IMU mount allow sensor requirements to influence the mechanical design directly.
-The final mechanical design is therefore not only the result of component selection.

-It is the result of repeated:
+The final mechanical platform is therefore not simply a set of selected parts.
+It is the result of repeated engineering iteration:

 > **Design → Build → Test → Identify → Modify → Validate**

-cycles throughout the development of the robot.
+Each major mechanical change was made to move the robot toward greater controllability, structural reliability and repeatable autonomous performance.